ORIGINAL PLUS DUB (due Spring 2019)

 Richard Skinner & I (co-editors) have invited contributions and collaborations to a new anthology, ORIGINAL PLUS DUB to be published by Hesterglock in 2019.

-Ghazal Mosadeq, Christian Patracchini, Liz Zumin, Richard Skinner, Iris Colomb, Roy McFarlane, Clive Birnie, Helen Ivory, DS Marriott, Louis Chude-Sokei, Lies van Gasse, Luc Fierens, Helen White, Stephen Emmerson, Lucy Harvest Clarke, Sally-Shakti Willow, Bruno Neiva, Chris Turnbull, Victoria Brown, Nadia de Viries, Richard Brammer, Marcus Slease, Miggy Angel, Karissa Lang, Sean Bonney, Paul Hawkins, Sarer Scotthorne, Owen Vince, Dolly Dollycore, Lewis Todd, Rishi Dastidar, Fran Lock, SJ Fowler, Dolly Hardcore, Rachel Boast, Neil Sparkes, Astrid Alban, more TBC
+Ghazal Mosadeq, Christian Patracchini, Liz Zumin, Richard Skinner, Iris Colomb, Roy McFarlane, Clive Birnie, Helen Ivory, DS Marriott, Louis Chude-Sokei, Lies van Gasse, David Turner, Luc Fierens, Helen White, Stephen Emmerson, Lucy Harvest Clarke, Sally-Shakti Willow, Bruno Neiva, Chris Turnbull, Victoria Brown, Nadia de Viries, Richard Brammer, Marcus Slease, Miggy Angel, Karissa Lang, Sean Bonney, Paul Hawkins, Sarer Scotthorne, Owen Vince, Dolly Dollycore, Lewis Todd, Rishi Dastidar, Fran Lock, SJ Fowler, Dolly Hardcore, Rachel Boast, Neil Sparkes, Astrid Alban, more TBC

 We're encouraging a fusing of forms/disciplines/practice(s), using the expansive aesthetics & influences of DUB as a starting point to create a visual remix/version, D-I-Y dub style.
 Experiments are encouraged.
 So is protest & dissent.